-Case 1: The situation where a network coded TCP flow competes with another flow running TCP without coding.

-Case 2: The situation where two coded TCP flows compete with each other.
+- Case 1: the situation where a network coded TCP flow competes with another flow running TCP without coding; - Case 2: the situation where two coded TCP flows compete with each other.

 In both cases, the loss rate is set to 0% and the redundancy parameter is set to 1 for a fair comparison.
-In the first case, the TCP flow starts first at t=0.5s and the TCP/NC flow starts at 1000s.
-The system is simulated for $2000\ s$.
-The current throughput is calculated at intervals of 2.5s.
-The evolution of the throughput over time is shown in Figure 11.
+In the first case, the TCP flow starts first at t = 0.5 s and the TCP/NC flow starts at 1000 s.
+The system is simulated for 2000 s.
+The current throughput is calculated at intervals of 2.5 s.
+The evolution of the throughput over time is shown in Fig. 11.
 The figure shows that the effect of introducing the coding layer does not affect fairness.
 We see that after the second flow starts, the bandwidth gets redistributed fairly.

 For case 2, the simulation is repeated with the same starting times, but this time both flows are TCP/NC flows.
-The plot for this case is essentially identical to Figure 11 (and hence is not shown here) because in the absence of losses, TCP/NC behaves identically to TCP if we ignore the effects of field size.
+The plot for this case is essentially identical to Fig. 11 (and hence is not shown here) because in the absence of losses, TCP/NC behaves identically to TCP if we ignore the effects of field size.
 Thus, coding can coexist with TCP in the absence of losses, without affecting fairness.

-B. Effectiveness of the protocol
+B. Effectiveness of the Protocol

 We now show that the new protocol indeed achieves a high throughput, especially in the presence of losses.
-We first describe simulation results comparing the protocol's performance with that of TCP in Section VII-B1.
+We first describe simulation results comparing the protocol's performance with that of TCP in Section VI-B1.

-1) Throughput of the new protocol - simulation results: The simulation setup is identical to that used in the fairness simulations (see Section VII-A1).
+1) Throughput of the New Protocol-Simulation Results: The simulation setup is identical to that used in the fairness simulations (see Section VI-A1).

 We first study the effect of the redundancy parameter on the throughput of TCP/NC for a fixed loss rate of 5%.
 By loss rate, we mean the probability of a packet getting lost on each link.
 Both packets in the forward direction as well as ACKs in the reverse direction are subject to these losses.
 No re-encoding is allowed at the intermediate nodes.
-Hence, the overall probability of packet loss across 4 hops is given by $1-(1-0.05)^4$ which is roughly 19%.
-Hence the capacity is roughly 0.81 Mbps, which when split fairly gives 0.405 Mbps per flow.
-The simulation time is 10000s.
+Hence, the overall probability of packet loss across four hops is given by $1 - (1 - 0.05)^4$ , which is roughly 19%.
+Hence, the capacity is roughly 0.81 Mb/s, which when split fairly gives 0.405 Mb/s per flow.
+The simulation time is 10 000 s.

-We allow two TCP/NC flows to compete on this network, both starting at 0.5s.
+We allow two TCP/NC flows to compete on this network, both starting at 0.5 s.
 Their redundancy parameter is varied between 1 and 1.5.
-The theoretically optimum value is approximately $1/(1-0.19) \simeq 1.23$.
-Figure 12 shows the plot of the throughput for the two flows, as a function of the redundancy parameter R. It is clear from the plot that R plays an important role in TCP/NC.
-We can see that the throughput peaks around R=1.25.
-The peak throughput achieved is 0.397 Mbps, which is indeed close to the capacity that we calculated above.
-In the same situation, when two TCP flows compete for the network, the two flows see a throughput of 0.0062 and 0.0072 Mbps respectively.
+The theoretically optimum value is approximately $1/(1-0.19) \simeq 1.23$ .
+Fig. 12 shows the plot of the throughput for the two flows, as a function of the redundancy parameter R. It is clear from the plot that R plays an important role in TCP/NC.
+We can see that the throughput peaks around R = 1.25.
+The peak throughput achieved is 0.397 Mb/s, which is indeed close to the capacity that we calculated above.
+In the same situation, when two TCP flows compete for the network, the two flows see a throughput of 0.0062 and 0.0072 Mb/s, respectively.
 Thus, with the correct choice of R, the throughput for the flows in the TCP/NC case is very high compared to the TCP case.
-In fact, even with R=1, TCP/NC achieves about 0.011 Mbps for each flow improving on TCP by almost a factor of 2.
+In fact, even with R = 1, TCP/NC achieves about 0.011 Mb/s for each flow improving on TCP by almost a factor of 2.